autowarefoundation/autoware/planning/obstacle_avoidance_planner/docs/debug.md

 - **Vehicle Circles**
   - The vehicle's shape is represented by a set of circles.
-  - The `obstcle_avoidance_planner` will try to make the these circles inside the above boundaries' width.
+  - The `obstacle_avoidance_planner` will try to make the these circles inside the above boundaries' width.

 ![vehicle_circles](../media/debug/vehicle_circles_visualization.png)